brandtkeller/home-lab/README.md

 # Home Lab

 > [!IMPORTANT]
 > As of 4/7/24 I am beginning to refresh the homelab infrastructure.
+Directories will now be comprised of both infrastructure and orchestration that comprise their target intent.

 Update